rohankanhaisingh/FluexGL-DSP/docs/classes/Channel.md

 Removes an effect from this channel.
 Cannot remove if the effect does not exist on this channel.

 - ``effect: Effector``: An [``Effector``](./Effector.md) extended class instance.

+### ``SetAnalyserFftSize(value: number): number | null``
+Sets the FFT size on the analyser.
+De default value is 32 to improve performance.
+Be aware that the higher the value, the more processing power it costs the analyse the frequencies.

+- ``value: number``: Unsigned long representing the window size in samples.
+See [https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/fftSize](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/fftSize) for more details.

+### ``GetWaveformFloatData(): Float32Array | null``
+Uses the analyser to analyse the frequencies and put it into the channel's Float32Array.
+Will return ``null`` if the analyser is undefined.

+Useful for monitoring the output of the channel, with the audio clips and effects merged.

+### ``GetWaveformByteData(): Uint8Array | null``
+Uses the analyser to analyse the frequencies and put it into the channel's Uint8Array.
+Will return ``null`` if the analyser is undefined.

+Useful for monitoring the output of the channel, with the audio clips and effects merged.